 We live in an incredibly diverse borough that offers many opportunities.
 Diversity is one of the many reasons why Islington is such a great place to live and work.
-But Islington is also a borough of contrasts: years of austerity, political uncertainty, welfare reform all compounded by the pandemic have put a huge strain on the sense of security and the mental well-being of many, but particularly those already living in hardship that are always disproportionately affected.
+But Islington is also a borough of contrasts: years of austerity, political uncertainty, welfare reform all compounded by the pandemic have put a huge strain on the sense of security and the mental well-being of many, but particularly people already living in hardship.
 Furthermore, minority ethnic and other marginalised communities suffer added social inequalities caused by systemic discrimination.

-47.5% of primary school children in Islington live in poverty, the third highest rate in London.
+Over 40% of primary school children in Islington live in poverty, the third highest rate in London.
 Growing up in poverty can make children’s lives harder well into adulthood, reducing access to opportunities.
 Moreover, children growing in minority ethnic households in Islington are more likely to be living in poverty in comparison to white children.
-We are determined to make a difference for the thousands of children and young people in our borough who are affected by poverty.
+We are determined to make a positive difference to the opportunities available for the thousands of children and young people in our borough who are affected by poverty.

 Islington is also the most densely populated local authority in the UK and has the least green space per head of population of any local authority in the UK.
 Both factors have an impact on mental and physical health and wellbeing of people living in Islington.